2 medium pears, peeled and cored, chopped

 Whisk eggs in a mixing bowl until blended; stir in milk, vanilla, and butter.
 Add to flour mixture and fold with a wooden spoon or spatula just until dry ingredients are moistened.
 Spoon half of the batter into prepared loaf pan; spread out to cover the bottom.
 Sprinkle batter with half of the pears and half of the streusel.
 Spoon remaining batter evenly over streusel, spreading carefully to cover.
 Sprinkle with half of the remaining streusel, the remaining chopped pears and then the remaining streusel.

 Meanwhile, I’m pretty sure my dog is out to ruin Christmas.
-But he looks so sweet – right?
-Wrong!
-Two days in a row now he’s tried to destroy our Christmas tree.
+Don’t be fooled by his cuteness.
 This morning I awoke to the sound of Christmas ornaments crunching.
-Not a good sound.